idrinth-thalui/core/dialogue/idrinthFollowerDialogueCompanionsKidsIdle.md

 - Tilma is a kind soul.
 Do not make her life harder.
 - I wonder if Tilma has some mer blood in her veins?
 She must be at least 80.
 - It won't hurt you to clean up your stuff yourself.
 Tilma is busy enough cooking for the pack.
+- Eorlund is not a great talker.
+He and Farkas could make a no talk contest.
+- Eorlund is an excellent blacksmith.
+Honour your weapon.